The Dartmouth Arms | North London Pub

 The lesson being, as any of its patrons can tell you, that this is a place worth saving.

 It’s a little out of the way, down a side street off another side street by Tuffnell Park’s main thoroughfare… but that’s the thing about hidden gems – they kind of have to be hidden.
-Inside, it looks like about as comforting and inviting as the best pubs are, with warmth emanating from the dark walls, the candles on the tables, and quite literally from the cast iron fireplace.
+Inside, it’s about as comforting and inviting as the best pubs are, with warmth emanating from the dark walls, the candles on the tables, and quite literally from the cast iron fireplace.
 You’ll also hear the cosy crackle of vinyl through the very old fashioned HiFi system (music is a ‘thing’ there, they proclaim), with records you can leaf through yourself, should you feel so inclined.

-Being run the the Disappearing Dining Club means the food is first-rate, with casual pub food ranging from house-smoked salmon fishcakes, to simple flat iron steak with garlic & parsley butter.
+Being run by the the Disappearing Dining Club means the food is first-rate, with casual pub food ranging from house-smoked salmon fishcakes, to simple flat iron steak with garlic & parsley butter.
 Stick around for dinner, and you’ll be choosing between warm prawn carpaccio with heritage tomatoes & basil; some smoked steak tartare with smoked egg yolk & matchstick fries; a whisky & apple braised celeriac with red pepper dressing; and a roast lamb rump with barley & beetroot risotto.